WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * Duplicate sections are reported multiple times
 * In contrast to the 65536 character limit when reading values, the function can return a lot of sections (more than 1MB)
 * In contrast to the 65536 character limit when reading values, the function can return a lot of keys (more than 1MB)
+* In contrast to the 65536 character limit when reading values, a single key can be much longer (more than 1MB)

 <a name="lpKeyName"></a>